junqing-zhang/junqing-zhang.github.io/resources/wireless/wifi.md

 ---
-title: 'Resources for WiFi'
+title: 'Resources for Wi-Fi'
-date: 2023-08-31
+date: 2025-10-04
 permalink: /resources/wireless/wifi/
 categories:
   - Resources
   - Wireless
   - Internet of Things
 tags:
-  - WiFi
+  - Wi-Fi
 ---

-IEEE 802.11 (WiFi) has been used in most of the laptops, smartphones, tablets.
-The widespread use of WiFi has led to extensive research interests in the area of localization, security, sensing and produced massive successful research outcomes.
-This paper summarizes some hardware and software resources for WiFi for the research purpose.
+IEEE 802.11 (Wi-Fi) has been used in most of the laptops, smartphones, tablets.
+The widespread use of Wi-Fi has led to extensive research interests in the area of localization, security, sensing and produced massive successful research outcomes.
+This paper summarizes some hardware and software resources for Wi-Fi for the research purpose.

-Strictly speaking, IEEE 802.11 is the standard by IEEE and WiFi is a trademark of the [WiFi alliance](https://www.wi-fi.org/){:target="_blank"}.
+Strictly speaking, IEEE 802.11 is the standard by IEEE and Wi-Fi is a trademark of the [Wi-Fi alliance](https://www.wi-fi.org/){:target="_blank"}.
 However, they are used interchangably in this post.

 {% include toc %}